juji-io/docs/docs/scripting.md

 Running the faq-parser produces an edn file containing one deftopic, which will be used in the next step.

-#### Step 2: Edit the script
+### Step 3: Paste the `deftopic` into your script in IDE

-First, you need to copy the deftopic from the edn file into your main chat script.
-Then, in your script, find the `:ad-lib` key and its vector value in `(config ...)`, and add the name of the deftopic to be the first item in that vector.
+First, you need to copy the `deftopic` form from the edn file into your main chat script.

+Then, in your script, find the `:ad-lib` key and its vector value in `(config ...)`, and add the name of the `deftopic` to be the first item in that vector.
 By putting your deftopic at the beginning of the `:ad-lib` vector, the REP will check it before all other FAQs.
 On the other hand, you can generate multiple FAQ topics and place them in the `:ad-lib` vector in the order you desired.

 At this point, you may save and compile the script.
-So your self-defined FAQs are added into your chatbot.
+Now your self-defined FAQs are added to your chatbot.